Bob Camp: Career

 In the 1980s, Camp worked at Marvel Comics as an illustrator on many comic titles including G.I.
 Joe, Crazy Magazine, Bizarre Adventures, Savage Tales, Conan the Barbarian, and The 'Nam.
+During this time, he also drew the cover art of Jam on Revenge, the 1984 debut album by the Electro-hip hop group Newcleus.

 In the 2000s, Camp worked as a storyboard artist on animated feature films such as Looney Tunes: Back in Action and Ice Age: The Meltdown, and also as a director on Robotboy.

-Camp currently teaches at the School of Visual Arts in New York City.
+Camp previously teached at the School of Visual Arts in New York City.

+Influences

+He was intrigued by Charlie Chaplin, Buster Keaton, Stanley Kubrick, Peter Sellers, Laurel and Hardy and Monty Phython, but also Bill Plympton, Terry Gilliam, Don Martin, Walt Disney and Tex Avery.